-The Reverend Isaac Singleton Scholarship was established in June 2009 by the Ethnic Affairs Council.
+- The Reverend Isaac Singleton Scholarship was established in June 2009 by the Ethnic Affairs Council.
 The scholarship is designed for need-based, multicultural students (sophomores through seniors), who are in good academic standing and demonstrate a personal commitment to contributing to their education and completion of their degree.
 Please contact the Financial Aid Office for further information.

 - A $1,000 award is presented at May commencement exercises to an outstanding USF senior.

 - During Sister Rosemary Small’s time at the University of Saint Francis, she served as the chair of USF’s Campus Accessibility Project to ensure all areas of the campus were open to those with physical disabilities; established the San Damiano Scholars, a core group of University of Saint Francis professors to conduct scholarly research on the Franciscan Intellectual Tradition; directed the Center for the Study of Contemporary Ethics; taught symposia on St. Francis and Clare to innumerable students and staff, and provided loving guidance, support, and assistance to all.